 - Medication for bipolar: Medication for bipolar can include mood stabilizers, SSRIs, and SNRIs, which all work to regulate and balance the brain chemicals.

-- Cognitive behavioral therapy (CBT): CBT for bipolar helps to reframe thoughts so actions that follow are productive and helpful.
+- Cognitive behavioral therapy (CBT): CBT for bipolar helps to reframe thoughts so people can engage in healthy and helpful actions.

-- Family therapy: Family therapy helps by bringing the whole support system together to learn how to be helpful for the individual with bipolar disorder, and also for the family to have support, as being a caregiver can be challenging.5
+- Family therapy: Family therapy brings the whole support system together to learn how to support the individual with bipolar disorder.
+The family members also receive support, as being a caregiver presents unique challenges.5

 When to Seek Professional Support